 A: In general, you may buy shares of our common stock pursuant to this prospectus provided that you have either (1) a net worth of at least \$70,000 and an annual gross income of at least \$70,000 or (2) a net worth of at least \$250,000.
 For this purpose, net worth does not include your home, home furnishings and personal automobiles.
-Generally, you must initially invest at least \$2,500.
+Generally, you must initially invest at least \$2,500 in our Class A, Class D, Class I or Class T shares.
 After you have satisfied the applicable minimum purchase requirement, additional purchases must be in increments of \$500, except for purchases made pursuant to our distribution reinvestment plan, which are not subject to any minimum purchase requirement.
 These minimum net worth and investment levels may be higher in certain states, so you should carefully read the more detailed description under "Suitability Standards."

 Our affiliates may also purchase shares of our common stock.
-The sales commissions and dealer manager fees that are payable by other investors in this offering may be reduced or waived for our affiliates.
+The selling commissions and dealer manager fees that are payable by other investors in this offering may be reduced or waived for our affiliates.